CALIFORNIA HOME EQUITY LOAN RATES TODAY

 Maintain Sufficient Home Equity

-In California, the rule of thumb is to keep at least 20% equity in your primary residence to be eligible for a home equity loan.
-This is a protective measure for both you and the lender, ensuring that you have a financial cushion and the lender has a secure investment.
+In California, the rule of thumb is to keep at least 15% to 20% equity in your primary residence to be eligible for a home equity loan.
+This is a protective measure for both you and the lender, because it ensures that you have a financial cushion and that the lender has a secure investment.

 Home equity loans often come with fixed rates, which means you’ll have the same rate for the life of your loan.
 This predictability makes it easier to plan your monthly budget.
 Fixed rates can sometimes be a bit higher than variable rates at the start.

-Home equity lines of credit (HELOC) typically come with a variable interest rate.
+A HELOC typically comes with a variable interest rate.
 Variable rates might begin lower than fixed rates but can change over time with the markets, meaning you could end up with a higher, more expensive monthly payment.

 Homeowners have access to many online tools and calculators that can assist them in managing their home finances.
-These user-friendly resources empower homeowners to calculate their California home equity loan amount, estimate loan payments, and compare the total cost of a loan with different interest rates.
-Here, in addition to the home equity loan calculator, you’ll find a HELOC repayment calculator and a HELOC interest only calculator.
+These user-friendly resources empower homeowners to calculate their California home equity loan amount, estimate loan payments, and compare the total costs of loans with different interest rates.
+Here, in addition to the home equity loan calculator, you’ll find a HELOC repayment calculator and a HELOC interest-only calculator.

 Using the free calculators is for informational purposes only, does not constitute an offer to receive a loan, and will not solicit a loan offer.
 Any payments shown depend on the accuracy of the information provided.